 Tip #2: Do not negate other people

-If the person is of the same position as mine, I would first consider discussing with that person about our differences.
-It is better to be respectful of other’s differences rather than pushing your preferences on others.
+If the person is in the same position as me, I would first consider discussing with that person about our differences.
+It is better to be respectful of others’ differences rather than pushing your preferences on others.
 If that person’s action could harm the process in the laboratory, I may need to seek advice from a more experienced colleague to ask for their opinions.

 9. What To Do If Your Colleague Does Not Abide By Lab Rules And Protocol?